Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response

-While this emulator formulation is straightforward, it addresses only some of the computational challenges associated with fast computer model calibration.
-In Section \ref{sec:calib} the theory required to apply this emulator in a likelihood based calibration framework is developed.
-To make the application of the above steps clear, the proposed emulator is illustrated with a working example and its performance is compared to SVDGP in Section \ref{sec:em_only_bd}.
+To make the application of the above steps clear, the proposed emulator is illustrated with a working example in Section \ref{sec:working_ex}, and its performance is compared to SVDGP.
+In Section \ref{sec:calib}, we show how to apply this emulator in a fast likelihood-based calibration framework.